skamithi/demo-db-to-host-mapping/README.md

 alert the user of the fact.
 Also not all hosts listed in the inventory must contain ``dbs`` entries.
 Script is intelligent enough to only search hosts with ``dbs`` entries.

+d.
+Shows you how to use roles with this configuration

 The Ansible inventory data feed into Ansible looks something like this:

 ```